 Frequently Asked Questions

-Below is a set of questions we expect to receive about our efforts to put capital project ideas in front of Mansfield residents, as well as answers to those questions.
-If you have a question that is not answered below, email us at email@example.com and we will respond to you as soon as possible.
+Below are answers to questions the City of Mansfield expects to receive about its efforts to put capital projects in front of Mansfield residents.
+If you have a question that is not answered below, email us at firstname.lastname@example.org and we will respond to you as soon as possible.
 This address is monitored by city staff.

 Financial Questions & Answers